eddiejessup/reportify/README.md

 To see arguments, run `reportify --help`.

-Inside the repository's `examples` directory is an example notebook, `example.ipynb`, on which you can try reportify:
+Inside the repository's `examples` directory are example notebooks on which you can try reportify:

 ```bash
 reportify example.ipynb